GeronimoChen/DLTD/5_AIAISN_Package/Fitting_Guide.md

 All the spectra should be stored in a folder named by the supernova name.
 For example, a series of spectra from SN2011fe are stored in the "ObserveSpectra" folder.

-Moreover, there should be a file called "starTableDen.csv" in the suparnova name folder.
+Moreover, there should be a file called "starTableDen.csv" in the suparnova name folder and a file called "starTable.csv".
-In the "starTableDen.csv" file, there are three columns for the observation phases, the file name of the spectra, and the observing telescopes.
+In these two files, there are three columns for the observation phases, the file name of the spectra, and the observing telescopes.
 An example is also given in the "ObserveSpectra/SN2011fe" folder.

+The spectra listed in the "starTableDen.csv" file are used to determine the supernova density profile, so it is recommended to include the spectra with good photometric accuracy.
+The spectra listed in the "starTable.csv" could include all the spectra of this specific supernova.

 ### Predict the supernova element abundance